AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

   Format: `findbyrole ROLE`

-  * Currently, the system has only Mentor and Student specific roles, therefore the only roles that can be used is Mentor and Student
+  * Currently, the system only has the `Mentor` and `Student` roles.
+Therefore, these are the only roles that can be used.
-  * Case-sensitive. `MENTOR` is not the same as `Mentor` and thus would not work
+  * The search is case-sensitive. `findbyrole MENTOR` is not the same as `findbyrole Mentor`, which means that only the latter works.
+The former will result in an error message.

   Examples: